mayur0408/Thesis--Property-Price-Prediction-using-Regression-Algortihms-and-Chatbot-using-NLP-/README.md

 5. The "**static**" folder contains all the CSS codes and images used on the website pages.
 6. The "**data**" folder has training data on which our chatbot is trained.
 7. The "**server.py** and **util.py**" is the python file on which we run our server and data preprocessing is done.
+8. The SQLlite and others folder are created while training machine laerning model for property price prediction,chatbot and while installing python in virtual envieronment.

+## For running the Flask app :

+1. Clone repository to your local directory.
+2. Make sure you have python and all the necessary libraries installed on your system.
+3. Run "**server.py**" file.
+It will take few moment to run and in the end you will get a URL.
+4. Copy that URL and paste it in your web browser to run the Flask App.